MiaMiya/tweet_classification/reports/README.md

 >
 > Answer:

-Debugging method was dependent on group member, but majority of the times print statements was used.
-The print statement insures us understanding of how our input and output looks like and we could evaluate whether they make sense for the given context.
+The debugging method was dependent on each group member, but the majority of the time print statements were used.
+The print statement ensures us an understanding of what our input and output look like and we could evaluate whether they make sense for the given context.
 Furthermore, this allows us to understand where in the code the error is starting to occur, since at times even a wrong input will still work, and it would just carry on with the incorrect input/output until a call cannot handle it.
-We some group members have also selected to look at the data and make sure we shuffled them and examining if the model is fitting the data.
-We decided not the create a profiling, since we majority of our problem occurred when we transformed our code to could which we could not connect to the profiling.
+Some group members have also selected to look at the data and make sure we shuffled them and examined if the model is fitting the data.
+We decided not the create profiling since the majority of our problems occurred when we transformed our code to could which we could not connect to the profiling.

 ## Working in the cloud